-Zero-knowledge proofs allow one individual to prove to another that a statement is true, without disclosing any information beyond the validity of the statement.
+Zero-knowledge proofs allow one individual to prove to another that a statement is true without disclosing any information beyond the validity of the statement.
 The parties involved are commonly referred to as a prover and a verifier, and the statement they hold in secret is called a witness.
 The main objective of these proofs is to reveal as little data as possible between the two parties.
 In other terms, one can use zero-knowledge proofs to prove that they have certain knowledge without revealing any information about the knowledge itself.

 Within the SNARK acronym, “succinct” means that these proofs are smaller in size and can be quickly verified.
 “Non-interactive” means that there is little to no interaction between the prover and the verifier.
-Older versions of zero-knowledge protocols usually require the prover and verifier to communicate back and forth, and therefore, are considered “Interactive” zk proofs.
+Older versions of zero-knowledge protocols usually require the prover and verifier to communicate back and forth and, therefore, are considered “Interactive” ZK proofs.
 But in “non-interactive” constructions, provers and verifiers only have to exchange one proof.

 Currently, zk-SNARK proofs are dependent on an initial trusted setup between a prover and verifier, meaning that a set of public parameters is required to construct zero-knowledge proofs and, thus, private transactions.
-These parameters are almost like the rules of the game, they are encoded into the protocol and are one of the necessary factors in proving a transaction was valid.
+These parameters are almost like the rules of the game; they are encoded into the protocol and are one of the necessary factors in proving a transaction is valid.
 However, this creates a potential centralization issue because the parameters are often formulated by a very small group.